puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 </div>
 <div>

-- Connect with ssh to servers
+- Connect with SSH to servers
 - Theia-IDE on controller: https://<dns-name>
 - `ineedhelp` → tmux session and gotty